 This book is full of amazing and simple ways to make the stress of parenting a little easier, but it’s also a lot more than that: it’s a little journey of self-discovery which may just make all of your life better, not just the parenting bit.
 It’s a great read from beginning to end, but also a reference book you’ll want to go back to again and again.

 So when was the last time you caught yourself treating your kids exactly how you hated being treated when you were little?
-If you want to break that cycle, then this book is for you.
+If you want to break that cycle, then The book you wish your parents had read (and your children will be glad that you did) is for you.